jeremyBanks/save/README.md

             By default, `--squash` will behave like `git commit --amend`, only replacing the most recent commit.
-However, specifying a larger number such as `--squash=2` will squash that many recent commits (and any current changes) into a single commit.
+However, specifying a larger number such as `--squash=2` will squash that many recent first-parents (and any current changes) into a single commit.
 If any of those commits are merges, any non-squashed parents will be added as parents of the squashed commit.
 Any additional authors will be included in Co-Authored-By footers.

             [default: 0]